Top Tours & Activities in Cusco

 A great day trip, Sacred Valley was called such by the Inca for its fertile land.
 Be sure to visit the Inca village and fortress of Ollantaytambo on the way back to the Cusco.

-Nearly as much of a wonder as the one it leads to, the Inca Trail is not to be taken lightly and the casual trekker should take head before heading out on this long journey.
+Nearly as much of a wonder as the one it leads to, the Inca Trail is not to be taken lightly and the casual trekker should take heed before heading out on this long journey.

 The most fascinating of the Inca ruins, Moray’s gigantic terraced circular depressions are truly a sight to behold.